ManifoldFR/point-process-rust/pylib/README.md

 High level API for `pointprocesses` as a Python library.

-This is a work in progress, much of the core library's functionality hasn't been ported yet and panics are not handled well.
+This is a work in progress, much of the core library's functionality hasn't been ported yet.

 ## Installation